fiseni/SerilogDemo/README.md

 # Serilog Configuration

 This repository contains a sample Serilog configuration for ASP.NET Core applications.
-It acts as a reminder how to properly configure various sinks.
-I tend to read the Serilog configuration from `appsettings.json` files, it's a more flexible solution.
+It acts as a reminder of how to properly configure various sinks.
+I prefer reading the Serilog configuration from `appsettings.json` files, being a more flexible solution.

 ## Running the sample app.

 Simply, just run the app.
-On startup it will automatically create `SerilogDemo` database in your localdb.
+On startup, it will automatically create `SerilogDemo` database in your localdb.
 The db initializer will create the necessary `Logs` table as well.

 ## Serilog packages